 Kids’ Rooms Refresh

 The kids basically ended up with their own wing in the new house.
-Three good size bedrooms (one with an en-suite half bath) were located down the hall.
+Three good-sized bedrooms (one with an en-suite half bath) were located down the hall.
 We kept the weird green room as a guest room, and Simon got the room with the half bath attached.
-When we bought the house, we were surprised by the strange shelving on the wall between the two bedrooms, and soon figured out that these were hiding a door opening that originally connected the two rooms.
+When we bought the house, we were surprised by the strange shelving on the wall between the two bedrooms and soon figured out that these were hiding a door opening that originally connected the two rooms.

-The yellow room was to the left of the hallway, and the blue room to the right.
+The yellow room was to the left of the hallway, and the blue room was to the right.
 The white shelving can be seen in the middle picture.

 Kids Rooms - Before